readyready15728/misc/mc-notes.md

 # Midnight Commander
 ## Using the command line file manager to its fullest

+* `C-o` switches in and out of a full shell window.
 * The following makes it possible to view XZ-compressed PDF files in Midnight Commander (it goes in `~/.config/mc/mc.ext`):